 As Peter was Jesus' rock, we are the rock upon which our children build a firm foundation.

 All children at Barton St Peter's CE Primary School have access to a broad, balanced and exciting curriculum which links directly to National Curriculum objectives. which helps us works towards our vision of allowing everyone to let their light shine.
-Each theme is based around a high quality text as we recognise that access to quality literature and langauge is an essential learning tool and we want to foster a love of langauge through all subjects.
+Each theme is based around a high quality text as we recognise that access to quality literature and language is an essential learning tool and we want to foster a love of language through all subjects.
 Themes have been chosen to excite the children and make the learning fun.
 Cross-curricular links are made where appropriate and we make clear links to everyday life to ensure that learning is current and relevant.
 We allow our teachers flexibility in approach to ensure that their teaching is responsive to the needs of the children and also to what is happening in the world around us.
 We make use of the local environment to support our studies.
 The curriculum is enhanced by educational visits or experiences both around the local area and further afield.
 We give the children the foundations they need to continue to grow and shine and we send them out into the world with confidence and independence having had a wealth of experiences and developed a range of skills.